1.5 Missing child

 Child going missing on an outing

-- As soon as it is noticed that a child is missing, staff on the outing ask children to stand with their designated person and carry out a headcount to ensure that no other child has gone astray.
+- As soon as it is noticed that a child is missing, staff on the outing ask children to stand with their designated carer and carry out a headcount to ensure that no other child has gone astray.
 One staff member searches the immediate vicinity but does not search beyond that.

 - In an indoor venue, the staff contact the venue’s security who will handle the search and contact the police if the child is not found.